List of built-in iOS apps: Stocks

-Stocks is a stock market tracking app introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Stocks is a stock market tracking app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007, and on iPads with iOS 12.
 It allows users to check the Yahoo!
 Finance data for any company valued on the stock exchange, including the current value of a company and their increase or decrease percentage.
 A graph shows the trends of each company over time, with a green graph showing positive growth and a red graph showing a decline.
 Business News is provided at the bottom of the app, which shows Apple News articles about companies a user is following.

 Tips

-Tips is an app introduced with iOS 8 which provides tips and tricks for users to get the most out of their device.
-Tips are added alongside new iOS releases to show users what's new on their devices and sorted into categories such as "Essentials" and "Genius Picks".
+Tips is an app introduced with iOS 8 which provides tips and guides for users to get the most out of their Apple devices.
+New tips are added alongside each major iOS release to show users what's new on their devices and sorted into categories such as "Essentials" and "Genius Picks".

 Translate

 Translate is a translation app released on September 16, 2020, alongside iOS 14.
 It functions as a service for translating text sentences or speech between several languages.
-All translations are processed through the device's neural engine, and as such can be used offline.
-Translation is currently supported between English (both British and American dialects), Arabic, Mandarin Chinese, French, German, Spanish, Italian, Japanese, Korean, the Brazilian dialect of Portuguese and Russian.
+All translations are processed through the device's neural engine, and as such can be used offline. iOS 16 introduced camera translation, allowing users to translate text on objects or physical documents in real-time.
+Translation is currently supported between 18 languages, including English (both British and American dialects), Arabic, Mandarin Chinese, French, German, Spanish, Italian, Japanese, Korean, the Brazilian dialect of Portuguese and Russian.